 Our Pupil Premium Strategy outlines how we support families who are eligible for the Government’s Pupil Premium Grant.
 Documents supporting these initiatives can be found on our Polices page.

 At Trafalgar Junior School we believe in equality of opportunity.
 We will follow the existing equality legislation (The Equality Act(2010)) that now extends protection from discrimination in nine areas: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, sexual orientation.
 We will eliminate unlawful discrimination, advance equality of opportunity and foster good relations for children, staff, mothers, fathers, carers and all others who use the school facilities.
-Please see our Equalities Policy which is available from our Policies page, and read out Equalities Objectives.
+Please see our Equalities Policy which is available from our Policies page.